bxparks/rpn83p/docs/USER_GUIDE.md

 #### Input Cursor

-The cursor of RPN83P is a blink block character.
+The cursor of RPN83P is a blinking block character.
 This is different from the HP-42S which uses an underscore character.
 The block character was selected because this style is supported natively by the underlying TI-OS, and because it is visually distinctive from the small dashes contained in the menu folder icon.